pytorch/rfcs/RFC-0010-tensor-ref.md

   with N overloads, one per default argument.
 This is not a huge burden in the presence of code generation).

+* Instead of trying to force the above implementation of `TensorRef` to be used everywhere, it could instead be a utility class used in limited situations to improve interoperability with code that expects a `const Tensor&` when you don't have a `Tensor` available.
+The true, widely used `TensorRef`, could then be implemented as a trivial object (and you would use the nontrivial object only when you need to call into legacy code).

 ## See also

 * FB Only: [We shouldn't feel bad about passing Tensor by reference](https://fb.workplace.com/groups/pytorch.dev/permalink/801504910427991)